aslagle/reactive-table/README.md

 The `object` argument contains the full object, so you can compute a value using multiple fields.

-By default, fields that use `fn` will be sorted by the result of this function.
+By default for client-side collections, fields that use `fn` will be sorted by the result of this function.
 If you want to sort by the field's original value instead (for example, if you are making a date human-readable), set `sortByValue` to `true` on the field object.

+For server-side collections, sorting is always by value.

 Be aware that it is impossible at the moment to filter on virtual fields.